odoo/owl/doc/comparison.md

 they read was changed.

-Owl is closer to vue: it also tracks magically the state properties, but it does only increment a counter whenever it changes (and a _deep_ counter for each of its parents).
-This assumes that the state is actually a tree.
+Owl is closer to vue: it also tracks magically the state properties, but it does only increment an internal counter whenever it changes.
+Note that it is done with a `Proxy`, which means that it is totally transparent to the developers.
+Adding new keys is supported.
+Once any part of the state has been changed, a rendering is scheduled in the next microtask tick (promise queue).

 ## State Management